 It is the intention of the College to create, promote, and maintain an educational environment in which all students are treated with dignity and respect.
 Accordingly, student harassment, intimidation, and bullying are strictly prohibited on the College campus; at any other location where the College offers courses or sponsors events; and/or at or in connection with any College-sponsored function or event.
 This prohibition applies to all students and to all employees of the College, including student workers, and to all consultants, contractors, and other individuals performing work for the College.

-Potential violations of this policy should be reported immediately to Jason Fredericks, Dean of Student Affairs, (908) 526-1200, extension 8311, Jason.firstname.lastname@example.org.
-Title IX related incidents can be reported directly to the Raritan Valley Community College Title IX Coordinator, Cheryl Wallace, Executive Director of Human Resources, Compliance and Security, at (908) 526-1200, extension 8260, Raritan Valley Community College, Branchburg, NJ 08876, Cheryl.email@example.com.
+Potential violations of this policy should be reported immediately to Jason Fredericks, Dean of Student Affairs, (908) 526-1200, extension 8311, Jason.email@example.com.
+Title IX related incidents can be reported directly to the Raritan Valley Community College Title IX Coordinator, Cheryl Wallace, Vice President for Human Resources, Compliance & Security, at (908) 526-1200, extension 8260, Raritan Valley Community College, Branchburg, NJ 08876, Cheryl.firstname.lastname@example.org.

 All members of the College community are expected to cooperate with any investigation arising from an alleged violation of this policy.
 Retaliation against any individual reporting apparent violations of this policy and/or providing information or participating in any investigation of an alleged violation of this policy is also strictly prohibited.